codalab/codalab-competitions/docs/SETUP.md

 ## SSL Certification

 Codalab allows you to set up SSL Certification for Nginx and RabbitMQ out of the box.
-Simply place your certs in the /certs dir of the project root, then point `SSL_CERTIFICATE` and `SSL_CERTIFICATE_KEY` to the correct files respectively.
+Simply place your certs in the `/certs` dir of the project root, then point `SSL_CERTIFICATE` and `SSL_CERTIFICATE_KEY` to the correct files respectively.

+If you are curious about how to generate SSL certificates, you may glean some information [here]() and [here]()

 ## Log files

 If you use codalab out of the box, you'll notice that we have supplied a persistent logs setup via docker volumes.
-This maps to _/logs_ in the root of the project directory automatically, however, can be modified in your copy of _.env_
+This maps `LOG_DIR` to _/logs_ in the root of the project directory automatically, however, can be modified in your copy of `_.env_`

 ## Service Bus